rationalpov/mentalModel/basicArithemetic.md

 * list Input/outputs
 * identify any alternate route from input to outputs.
+* try to scale it, what happens when multiple by 100 times ?

 eg. for business , it is revenue and cost;